AD-SDL/rpl_workcell/README.md

 The wells within a plate are referred to via their column and row, e.g., A1.

 The following specification describes an OT2 with the following components:
-* In location 2, a 96-well plate (???)--does not appear to be used (???)
 * In location 7: A 6-well rack of 50 ml tubes.
 (These are used to contain the different colors that are to be mixed, in wells A1, A2, and A3.
 * In each of locations 8, 9, 10, and 11: A 96-well rack of 300 ul wells.

 ```
 equipment:
-  - name: corning_96_wellplate_360ul_flat # ???
-Does not appear to be used?
-    location: "2"
-    alias: dest
   - name: opentrons_6_tuberack_nest_50ml_conical
     location: "7"
     alias: source  # Define "source" as an alias for location 7